masoudfaizi/website-crawler/frontend/README.md

 }
 ```

-The auth context:
+The context handles:
-- Manages user authentication state
+- Login/logout flows with proper token storage
-- Provides login, register, and logout functions
+- Registration for new users (admin only)
-- Stores and retrieves the authentication token from localStorage
+- Loading states during auth operations
-- Makes authenticated API requests through the API service
+- Token validation and refresh

 ## API Integration

-The `api.ts` file contains services for interacting with the backend API:
+The API service handles all communication with the backend.
+I structured it to map backend data formats to our frontend types automatically:

 ```typescript
 export const websiteAPI = {